 You are here:

 People ex rel.
 Cisco v.
-School Board of Queens
+School Board of Queens, excerpt

 Caption: Samuel and Elizabeth Cisco of Jamaica, New York (which is part of Queens in New York City today) had been challenging school segregation for years.
 After Mr. Cisco passed away in 1897, Mrs. Cisco continued her struggle with a suit against the school board of Queens.
-The above document is a selection from the judge’s decision in the case.
+This document is a selection from the judge’s decision in the case.

 After a few years of pushing for desegregation of the local Jamaica schools, Mrs. Elizabeth Cisco brought suit against the school board of Queens for violating the state’s education law.
 Previously, she and her husband Samuel Cisco had worked together, but Mr. Cisco passed away in 1897.
 Mrs. Cisco carried their work forward, alongside her attorneys.1